 Your doctor will provide thorough instructions on how best to prepare for your surgery and offer advise a smooth recovery.

 At One Healthcare we can book you in to see a specialist ENT Surgeon for an initial consultatioan, usually within 48 hours.
 Thyroidectomy is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Thyroidectomy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital